 How much do you weigh?

 If you weigh more than average, take that into consideration when choosing a mattress.
-An innerspring mattress with a thicker-gauge spring will provide the firmer support that you need.
+An innerspring mattress or hybrid mattress with a thicker-gauge spring will provide the firmer support that you need.
 Innersprings are also more breathable than foam mattresses, so they can help you stay cooler throughout the night.
 Other things to think about if you’re heavy are mattress thickness—too thin and it won’t be comfortable or durable—and edge support, so you can sit or lie close to the edge without feeling like it’s going to collapse.
+(Here’s how to find the best mattress for heavy people.)

 When it comes to mattress materials, heavier people may want to think twice about memory foam, Breus says.
 Because memory foam conforms to the sleeper’s body, it can make a heavy person feel a little stuck.
 “It’s heat activated, so it molds to your body and can trap you there,” he says.
 If you prefer the feeling of foam, look for a higher-density foam with cooling features or consider latex, which is buoyant and breathable.
 At the other end of the spectrum, people who are on the lighter side do better with a softer, more pillow-like comfort layer that can help make up for a lack of natural padding.